 A1.
-The program has a written mission statement, philosophy, and goals that reflect the program’s beliefs about how children learn, describes the environment, and includes specific overall goals for children.
+The program has a written mission statement, philosophy, and goals that describe the environment, reflect the program’s beliefs about how children learn, and include overall goals for children and families.

 A2.
-The program’s administration complies with non-discrimination laws covering hiring of staff, enrollment of children, and termination of staff and children.
+The program’s administration complies with non-discrimination laws covering hiring and termination of employees and the enrollment and disenrollment of children.

 A3.
-The Program maintains confidential, up-to date written records for each employee.
+The program maintains confidential written records for each employee.

 A4.
-A written orientation plan is implemented with each new employee.
+A written orientation plan is consistently implemented with each new employee.